JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-12-24-state-monad.md

 * [ArrowFx docs](https://arrow-kt.io/docs/fx/)
 * [Second part about StateT](https://www.47deg.com/blog/conway-kotlin/)

-If you are interested in Functional Programming in Kotlin and Arrow, I share thoughts and ideas [on Twitter](https://twitter.com/JorgeCastilloPR), quite regularly.
+If you are interested in Functional Programming in Kotlin and Arrow, I share thoughts and ideas [on Twitter](https://twitter.com/JorgeCastilloPR) quite regularly.
+You can also find me [on Instagram](https://www.instagram.com/jorgecastillopr/).
 Don't hesitate to follow! 🙏🏽

 See you soon and happy Christmas in case you are celebrating! 👋🎄🎊